Norval Morrisseau: Biography

 An Anishinaabe, Morrisseau was born March 14, 1932, on the Sand Point Ojibwe reserve near Beardmore, Ontario.
-His full name is Jean-Baptiste Norman Henry Morrisseau, but he signs his work using the Cree syllabics writing ᐅᓵᐚᐱᐦᑯᐱᓀᐦᓯ (Ozaawaabiko-binesi, unpointed: ᐅᓴᐘᐱᑯᐱᓀᓯ, "Copper/Brass [Thunder]Bird"), as his pen-name for his Anishnaabe name ᒥᐢᒁᐱᐦᐠ ᐊᓂᒥᐦᑮ (Miskwaabik Animikii, unpointed: ᒥᐢᑿᐱᐠ ᐊᓂᒥᑭ, "Copper Thunderbird").
+His full name was Jean-Baptiste Norman Henry Morrisseau, but he signed his work using the Cree syllabics writing ᐅᓵᐚᐱᐦᑯᐱᓀᐦᓯ (Ozaawaabiko-binesi, unpointed: ᐅᓴᐘᐱᑯᐱᓀᓯ, "Copper/Brass [Thunder]Bird"), as his pen-name for his Anishnaabe name ᒥᐢᒁᐱᐦᐠ ᐊᓂᒥᐦᑮ (Miskwaabik Animikii, unpointed: ᒥᐢᑿᐱᐠ ᐊᓂᒥᑭ, "Copper Thunderbird").

 In accordance with Anishnaabe tradition, he was raised by his maternal grandparents with little connection to his actual parents.
 His grandfather, Moses Potan Nanakonagos, a traditional Medicine Man and Knowledge Keeper, taught him the traditions and legends of his people.
-His grandmother, Grace Theresa Potan Nanakonagos, was a devout Catholic and from her he learned the tenets of Christianity.
+His grandmother, Véronique Nanakonagos, was a devout Catholic and from her he learned the tenets of Christianity.
 The contrast between these two religious traditions became an important factor in his intellectual and artistic development.

-At the age of six, Morrisseau was sent to a Catholic residential school, St. Joseph’s Indian Residential School in Fort William, Ontario.
+At the age of six, Morrisseau was sent to a Catholic residential school, St. Joseph's Indian Residential School in Fort William, Ontario.
 There, he and other students were educated in the European tradition, native culture was suppressed, and the use of native language was forbidden.
 After two years he returned home and started attending a local community school in Beardmore.
 Morrisseau left the school when he was ten, preferring to learn from elders rather than continuing his formal education.
 He spent much of his time listening to elders, drawing, fishing, hunting, picking berries, and trapping.

 At the age of 19, he became very sick.
 He was taken to a doctor but his health kept deteriorating.
 Fearing for his life, his mother called a medicine-woman who performed a renaming ceremony: she gave him the new name Copper Thunderbird.
 According to Anishnaabe tradition, giving a powerful name to a dying person can give them new energy and save their lives.
 Morrisseau recovered after the ceremony and from then on always signed his works with his new name.

 When he started painting, he was discouraged from sharing traditional stories and images outside of the First Nation, but he decided to break this taboo.

 Morrisseau contracted tuberculosis in 1956 and was sent to Fort William Sanatorium to recover.
 There he met his future wife Harriet Kakegamic with whom he had seven children, Victoria, Michael, Peter, David, Lisa, Eugene, and Christian.

 After being invited by Ontario Provincial Police Constable, Robert Sheppard, to meet the artist, the anthropologist Selwyn Dewdney became an early advocate of Morrisseau's and was very interested in Morrisseau's deep knowledge of native culture and myth.
 Dewdney was the first to take his art to a wider public.